mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 # Step 3 - Navigation

-To navigate between routes, we have to push them to navigator.
+To navigate between routes, we have to push them to the navigator.

 Change the `InkWell` widget in `CategoryRoute` to add navigation capability to `SourceFeedRoute`.